 - Establish criteria to be used in determining which positions are affected.
-For example, Performance/Job Functions/Location. - Establish criteria for selection of employees. - Give selection criteria to selection team. - Consider disparate impact upon employees in protected categories to avoid claims of age, race, etc., discrimination and to comply with U.S. Equal Employment Opportunity Commission (EEOC) regulations.
+For example, Performance/Job Functions/Location. - Establish criteria for selection of employees. - Give selection criteria to selection team. - Consider disparate impact upon employees in protected categories to avoid claims of age, race, etc., discrimination.
 Leave time for statistical analysis, and to obtain justifications for decisions. - Consider whether any bumping or other seniority rights exist under any collective bargaining agreements.